Technigo/project-chatbot/README.md

 # Project Name

-Pair programming project creating a chat bot using HTML, CSS and JavaScript.
+Pair programming project by Amanda Tilly & Naushin Malik.
+We have created a chat bot using HTML, CSS and JavaScript.

 ## The problem